dhh1128/codecraft.co/use-kind-words.md

   - author: Daniel Hardman
     date: 2015-10-07 07:48:26
     comment: |
       Hmm.
-I think it's usually better to keep comments, even if they disagree with us--but I suppose it's a blogger's prerogative to eliminate comments they find offensive.
+I think it's usually better to keep comments, even if they disagree with us &mdash; but I suppose it's a blogger's prerogative to eliminate comments they find offensive.
 She did say in her post that she reserved the right to change hateful comments to something innocuous...
 If she changed their meaning in another way, that seems unfortunate.

       Thanks for the thoughtful feedback!
   - author: Shoeb